Leftover activity from first class. If you haven’t already, please send me an email that fits the description in the link.

 - Print the transcript to Carol Dweck’s “The Power of Believing You Can Improve.”
 5 minutes.

-- Printing is free in UNE Libraries and Ripich Commons.
+- Printing is free (for your first 500 pages each semester) in UNE Libraries and Ripich Commons.
 In order to print your copy, first use this link to upload the transcript file, then find the printer and swipe your UNE student ID and press print.
 You’ll be printing all readings this semester, so bookmark the link.

 - Preview the quiz about Dweck’s talk that you’re going to take to prepare you to actively read/listen to it.
 Fewer than 5 minutes.

 - While viewing Dweck’s talk, stop the video at the end of each page of the transcript and take a few minutes to annotate that page of your transcript.
-Circle any important words.
-Write down any questions you have.
+To annotate means to mark up your text.
+Try these marks: Circle any important words.
+Write down any questions you can think of (and you should try to think of some).
 Put a question mark next to anything you don’t understand.
 Make notes that connect what Dweck is saying to your own experiences learning complex materials or skills (in school or beyond).
 About 25 minutes.

 - Study in preparation for the quiz.
 You should be able to answer the first three questions about growth and fixed mindset from memory before you take the quiz.
 About 20 minutes.